Overview

 This concise-yet-comprehensive history of traditional Okinawan and Japanese karate includes authoritative biographies of the great karate masters of the past and the philosophical issues they faced as karate changed and evolved.
 Bringing a fresh understanding to the study of the martial arts, Mark I. Cramer dispels many of the often-repeated martial-arts myths as he details the lineages of the modern styles of karate and describes the social, cultural, and political events that influenced them.
 While most books focus on a single style of karate or the biography of just one of the great teachers, this book offers a well-researched and detailed overview.
 By bringing all of this knowledge together in one volume, Cramer—an award-winning inductee into the USA Karate Federation’s Hall of Fame—fills a crucial gap.

-Unlike Amazon and other retailers who may also offer The History of Karate and the Masters Who Made It (Development, Lineages, and Philosophies of Traditional Okinawan and Japanese Karate-do) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The History of Karate and the Masters Who Made It (Development, Lineages, and Philosophies of Traditional Okinawan and Japanese Karate-do), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.